 - Dried orange peel to taste

 - 1 teaspoon each of cardamom, cinnamon, allspice or fennel seeds.
-Fresh ginger is nice too!
+A knob of fresh ginger is nice too!

 - Approx. 5 cups of water (enough to cover your plant material)